peacelovingng/data-science-portfolio/README.md

 A mini-project to clean and normalize U.S. Geological Survey (USGS) data and merged with a data obtained from The Indian Health Service.
 The purpose of this project is to demonstrate data wrangling that is typical before analysis.

 #### Data Visualization
-This project provided a visualization of poverty in The United States by county for year 2017.
+This project provided a visualization of poverty in The United States by state and county for year 2017.
 The purpose of this is to demonstrate how to communicate results in a visual format to be easily understood by a wider range of audiences.